Fight the Holiday Blues

 - Volunteer.
 If you are lonely, volunteer some time to help others.
 Even if you aren’t lonely, volunteering is an instant pick me up.
 There is a sense of happiness we call “helper’s high,” when you volunteer.
 You will also meet like-minded people and new friends.
 Being around like-minded groups also improves your health.

 - Try something new.
 Celebrate the holiday in new ways.
 Go to a new place to celebrate.
 Instead of giving a gift, write a letter or card to another and tell them what they mean to you.
 Try new foods to recipes you have collected from previous years.
 Don’t stick to the all of the same old foods.
 Decorate your home and office in new ways.
-Try a new color, change holiday decorations, dishes or linens.
+Try a new color, changing holiday decorations, dishes or linens might help with holiday blues.

 - Contact a relative, friend or old neighbor.
 Plan time with a friend, coworker or neighbor for a happiness boost.
 Many of us have lost contact with old relationships.
 Reconnect with old relationships that have withered because of your busy life.